Leyli and Majnun (Fuzuli): Plot

 Fuzuli begins the story with a prayer to God (Ilahi).
 He calls Leyli the truth (həqiqət) embodiment, which adorns with the radiance of her beauty, and Majnun is called wandering in the desert of ignorance.
-In the rubai, Fuzuli calls God the source of love (eşq), the strength of which is likened to chains (zəncir).
+In the ruba'i, Fuzuli calls God the source of love (eşq), the strength of which is likened to chains (zəncir).
 The world (Dünya) is called the curtain (niqab) of God, which keeps 7 roses and 10 flower-gardens (gülüstan).
 Fuzuli mentions that even time itself (zəman) and our mind (əql) were created by Allah.
 He calls to follow the Prophet's Sharia and not get carried away neither with the wealth, wine nor the hashish.
-Further, Fuzuli praises the Prophet, who saw Jibreel (Cibril) in reality and ascended to heaven on Buraq (Büraq).
+Further, Fuzuli praises the Prophet, who saw Jibril (Cibril) in reality and ascended to heaven on Buraq (Büraq).
 Noting the hardships of life, he nevertheless recognizes that the wine and the intercession of the rulers can facilitate the existence of the poet.
-As an example, Fuzuli refers to Abu Nuwas, Navoi and Nizami.
+As an example, Fuzuli refers to Abu Nuwas, Ali-Shir Nava'i and Nizami Ganjavi.
 He addresses many lines to the cupbearer (saqi), whom to pour him wine.

 After a long introduction, Fuzuli decides to tell the love story of Leyli and Majnun.
 He begins his narration with the birth of a boy named Qays in the family of an Arab sheikh from Najd.
 At school, the boy fell in love (məhəbbət) with the beautiful (gözəl) Leyli, who fascinated him with her eyes, eyebrows and hair, as well as with her red lips as the rose.
 Fuzuli's Qays also finds her attractive (şirin) and compares her to a cypress, her eyes and eyebrows to a daffodil flower, and her breath to the roses scent.
 Over time this feeling grew into a strong love (eşq), which overshadowed the mind and Qays became a prisoner (əsir) of his feelings.
 However, the girl's mother fears the dishonour and shame that this love can lead to.
 Therefore, Leyli is forced to leave the school and mourn her separation (cüdalıq) in loneliness.
 Qays dwells in grief (dərd), cursing his fate (fələk), a reason for those around him to begin calling him Majnun (possessed).
 After a short chance meeting with his beloved, Majnun says goodbye to his friends and retires into the desert.
 In his farewell verse, he contrasts the mind (əql) and love (eşq): "When I see the expanse of love, I go astray from my rational path."